 Planting Seeds of Social Change.

 Dr. Artika R. Tyner is a passionate educator, author, sought after speaker, and advocate for justice.
-At the University of St. Thomas, Dr. Tyner serves as the Associate Vice President of Diversity and Inclusion.
+At the University of St. Thomas School of Law, Dr. Tyner serves as the founding director of the Center on Race, Leadership and Social Justice.
 She is committed to training students to serve as social engineers who create new inroads to justice and freedom.

 Tyner received her B.A. from Hamline University (Major: English; Certificate: Conflict Studies).
 Due to her passion for advocating for social justice and educational policy reform, she decided to pursue graduate studies at the University of St. Thomas.
 She began her journey with law school since she recognized that the law is a language of power and therefore she sought to become well versed in the law.